Pk-c/EuropaVR/README.md

 **3. Put your headset on and launch Europa from Steam.** It starts flat, then switches to VR by itself a few seconds after the window appears.

+*If you are on linux you may need to add "WINEDLLOVERRIDES="dsound=n,b" %command%" as a launch option

 ### Controls

 | Input | Action |